-This report collects basic financial data from a domestic bank holding company (BHC), a savings and loan holding company (SLHC), and a securities holding company (SHC) on a consolidated basis in the form of a balance sheet, an income statement, and detailed supporting schedules, including a schedule of off balance-sheet items.
+This report collects basic financial data from a domestic bank holding company (BHC), a savings and loan holding company (SLHC), a U.S intermediate holding company (IHC) and a securities holding company (SHC) on a consolidated basis in the form of a balance sheet, an income statement, and detailed supporting schedules, including a schedule of off balance-sheet items.

 Purpose: The information is used to assess and monitor the financial condition of holding company organizations, which may include parent, bank, and nonbank entities.
 The FR Y-9C is a primary analytical tool used to monitor financial institutions between on-site inspections.
 The form contains more schedules than any of the FR Y-9 series of reports and is the most widely requested and reviewed report at the holding company level.